Edirom/MerMEId/README.md

 ```

 The [official exist-db](https://hub.docker.com/r/existdb/existdb) 5.2.0 container will be used as the base image but
 you can supply any image that is build using the same process instead.
-This is the running
+This is by running

 ```
 mvn -Pdocker -DskipTests clean package